A red apple placed on the pages of an open book in a green field surrounded by flowers and blue sky

 Our approach is education-focussed, helping teachers do what they’re good at: sharing knowledge and helping pupils apply what they have learned to their lives.
 Clinical interventions are important, but we want to reach all children and those who care for them, building an inclusive and accessible conversation about looking after our minds.

-We offer a virtual teacher training and eLearning, alongside wellbeing promotion packs, lesson plans and assembly resources.
+We offer a virtual teacher training and eLearning, alongside physical and digital resources.
 All our materials focus on established cognitive science that’s relevant to school life, such as handling pressure, finding motivation and managing moods.

 What our partner schools say